czarnero/czarnero/README.md

 🌱 I’m currently learning...
 Python and C + Reverse Engineering and Exploitation.

+This repo (czarnero) contains solutions to questions, problems and exercises in a variety of languages.

 <!--
 **czarnero/czarnero** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.